digital-blueprint/dispatch-app/README.md

 # constantly build dist/bundle.js and run a local web-server on port 8001
 yarn run watch

+# constantly build dist/bundle.js and run a local web-server on port 8001 using a custom assets directory assets_custom/
+yarn run watch-custom

 # run tests
 yarn test
 ```

 Jump to <http://localhost:8001> and you should get a Single Sign On login page.

+By default, the application is built using the assets in `assets/`.
+However, custom assets can also be used to build the application.
+The custom assets can be added to the directory `assets_custom/dbp-dispatch/assets/`.
+This allows developers to easily develop and build the application for different environments.

 To use the Nextcloud functionality you need a running Nextcloud server with the
 [webapppassword](https://gitlab.tugraz.at/dbp/nextcloud/webapppassword) Nextcloud app like this